openedx/edx-documentation/en_us/shared/course_features/proctored_exams/proctored_learners.rst

     software installation and environment scan steps again when they take an actual proctored exam.

-For information about how to create a practice proctored exam, see :ref:`Create a Proctored Exam`.
+For information about how to create a practice proctored exam, see :ref:`Enable Proctored Exams`.

 .. include:: ../../../links/links.rst